komalrathi/aegis/README.md

 Explore the `examples/` directory for sample programs and benchmarks comparing Aegis’s security enforcement overhead against OCaml.

-### 6. Contributing

-We welcome contributions, issues, and discussion on the GitHub issue tracker as we continue to evolve Aegis’s performance, expressiveness, and proof‑carrying security guarantees.

-### 7. License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Running Tests and Benchmarks

 To run the tests and benchmarks, you can use the following command: